bootdotdev/blog/content/clean-code/code-comments.md

 * The function name
 * The comment

-We also have the added benefit of re-emphasizing the expected behavior on readers of the code that calls this function, rather than just the readers of the function definition.
+We also have the added benefit of re-emphasizing the expected behavior to readers of the code that calls this function, rather than just the readers of the function definition.

 ## Avoid redundant comments.
 Strive for a single source of truth